 Pattern 2: Constraints + schema

-Add a constraints object before the schema.
+Add an explicit constraints object before the schema.
+Best for production summarization, classification, and feature extraction.

 {